The American Migraine Foundation estimates that more than 36 million Americans get them, women 3 times more often than men.

 For many years, scientists believed that migraines were caused by changes in blood flow in the brain.
 Many now think that they happen because of flaws in the brain passed down from parents.

 A migraine starts when overactive nerve cells send out signals that activate the trigeminal nerve-the nerve that supplies sensation to the head and face.
-Activation of the nerve causes release of certain chemicals like serotonin and CGRP which cause the blood vessels in the lining of the brain to swell causing release of more neurotransmitters that produce an inflammation-and pain.
+Activation of the nerve causes release of certain chemicals like serotonin and calcitonin gene-related peptide (CGRP).
+CGRP causes the blood vessels in the lining of the brain to swell causing release of more neurotransmitters that produce an inflammation-and pain.

 What Triggers a Migraine?